freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --text--

-What statement is TRUE when using the `inline-block` rule?
+What statement is TRUE when using the `inline-block` value?

 #### --distractors--